Skip to main content

 Dallas.EVO - "The stickers make it look like a kid's truck or a matchbox car."

 It's interesting to note that among the comments, there's a common sentiment-no one seems to be in favor of keeping the expensive Raptor R graphics.
-It seems like is the only one who would keep them on the truck is the salesman.
+It seems like the only one who would keep them on the truck is the salesman.
 No surprise there.

 What about you?

 Imagine you're about to purchase a 2024 Ford Raptor R. The truck is adorned with striking graphics on the hood, side, and back.
-Now, here's the twist-you have the option to keep these graphics and pay the full price, or have them removed and save $1,800 off the MSRP .
+Now, here's the twist-you have the option to keep these graphics and pay the full price, or have them removed and save $1,800 off the MSRP.
 A Ford dealer claims his customers always opt for the latter.

 What would you choose?
 Click the red Add New Comment link below and let us know.